GabinoO/RESTGreeting/README.md

 # RESTGreeting
-This project just outputs a greeting to the the RESTful edpoint /hello
+This project just outputs a greeting to the the RESTful endpoint /hello